 Using Project Implementation Plan to Produce Deliverables

-Having such a plan you are able to implement project management processes, coordinate effort of the team members, state the project scope, identify project deliverables, and respond to any scenarios actually running within your project.
+Having such a plan in place allows you to implement project delivery processes, coordinate the effort of team members, state the scope of work, identify the deliverables, and respond to any scenarios actually running within your project.

-The purpose of the project implementation plan is to provide stakeholders with the confidence that accomplishment of current project has been well considered, and to list the tasks, activities and processes involved in producing deliverables.
+The purpose of the project implementation plan is to provide stakeholders with the confidence that accomplishment of the current project has been well considered, and to list the tasks, activities and processes involved in producing deliverables.

-The project implementation plan allows learning the following how-to’s:
+A project implementation plan allows learning the following how-to’s: